 The first Saturday of June is always National Trails Day.
 Growing up in Arizona where the natural scenery throughout the state is stunning, my family was big into camping and hiking.
 I can’t even remember how many backpacking trips I have been on over my lifetime.
 And I am not talking just day hikes, I mean serious hikes where you pack in your supplies and shelter and enjoy living in the wilderness for days at a time.
 I have retired from long hikes but for my younger sister, it is a big part of who she is and what she does.
 She is a Park Ranger in Arizona who is certified in survival skills.
 She just started an instagram @backcountryburr to document her hikes and it is very exciting.
+She’s a daredevil when it comes to the outdoors.
+She sometimes packs in equipment like ropes and climbing carabiners to scale mountains.
+Other times she disconnects from technology to go on camping trips for days.
 I want to share more about her for National Trails Day so here is an interview with Backcountry Burr.
 All photos belong to @backcountryburr.

 Q: When and where was your most recent hike?